 Pay attention to what the person is saying, and ask follow-up questions:

 Person: -It’s been good, I woke up at 10 AM today

 Read more about how to start a conversation.

 Use these techniques to avoid asking too many questions in a conversation

 As soon as you notice the other person talking more than you, make some statements or tell something about yourself.
 If you ask too many questions without letting the other person know something about you, they will feel uncomfortable.

-You should also try to mirror the social energy level of the person you are talking to by talking as fast or slow.
+You could also try to mirror the social energy level of the person you are talking to by talking as fast or slow as they are.

 Let me know about your conversation problems in the comments below.